-3) Assets include receivables and other assets (including premiums and reserves).
+(3) Assets include receivables and other assets (including premiums and reserves).
 Funding includes unswapped time deposits, liquid MMDAs swapped to fixed rates, and stockholders' equity.

-The "Funding Gap" in the above table shows primarily mismatches in the 1-month LIBOR (monthly), fixed-rate, and Non-Discrete reset categories.
-Changes in the Fed Funds Effective Rate, 3-month LIBOR, SOFR and 1-month LIBOR daily categories are generally quite highly correlated, and should offset each other effectively.
-The funding in 3-month LIBOR bucket includes \$0.3 billion of equity and the funding in the fixed-rate bucket includes \$1.9 billion of equity and \$0.4 billion of non-interest bearing liabilities.
+The "Funding Gap" in the above table shows primarily mismatches in the 1-month LIBOR (monthly), fixed-rate, and Fed Funds Effective Rate categories.
+Changes in the Non-Discrete reset, 1-month LIBOR, 3-month LIBOR, and SOFR Rate categories are generally quite highly correlated, and should offset each other effectively.
+The funding in 3-month LIBOR bucket includes \$0.3 billion of equity and the funding in the fixed-rate bucket includes \$1.5 billion of equity and \$0.4 billion of non-interest bearing liabilities.
 We consider our overall risk to be low and our strategies are designed to maintain low to moderate levels of market exposure.